-In the run-up to the May 2024 elections, Meta included new features in CrowdTangle - 27 publicly available dashboards (1 for each EU features state).
-The have now been discontinued and the Commission has requested information on the operation of such features for further proceedings in August 2024.
+In the run-up to the May 2024 elections, Meta included new features in CrowdTangle - 27 publicly available dashboards (1 for each EU state).
+The features have now been discontinued and the Commission has requested information on the operation of such features for further proceedings in August 2024.